 None of the 50 states still require a blood test to obtain a marriage license.
 Montana was the last state to repeal its requirement for blood tests in 2019.

 Expiration of the Marriage License

-Once you've received your marriage license, it's only valid for a certain amount of time, which varies by state.
-If your license expires before the date of your officiation, another common requirement for a valid marriage, then you will likely have to go through the licensing process again, unless you're allowed to renew the original license.
+Once you've received your marriage license, it's only valid for a specific time.
+The validity of a marriage license varies in every state.
+Suppose your marriage license is already expired at the time of the intended wedding date.
+In that case, you will likely have to go through the licensing process again unless you can renew the original license.

 Getting Legal Help Completing Your Marriage License Requirements

 Couples may have legal questions about the marriage application process.
 Various matters will come into play when contemplating the big day.
 Since getting married has broad legal and financial implications, consulting a family law attorney is recommended.